usmaan786/Finance-Tracker-Desktop/README.md

 | Add Expenses to user    | ✔         |
 | Summary report on user expenses | ✔         |

-Planned Features For v1.0
+To Do for v1.0
 --------------------------
-1.Budget Tracker/Spending
-2.Report on current spendings
-3.Data visualisation of spendings
+1. Data visualisation of spendings
+2. UI Visual cleanup
+3. Input Validation for all functions
+4. Unit Testing

 Tech Stack